 It is worth noting that the terms 'legitimate interests' and 'fundamental rights and freedoms' are not defined and there are no precedents or guidance issued by the Authority, as to date, in relation to the interpretation of the aforementioned terms.

-The Law states that certain data quality controls shall be applied to processing of data.
-The principles of data quality controls that are stipulated under the Law are the following:
+The Law states that certain data quality controls shall be applied to the processing of data.
+The principles of data quality controls that are stipulated under the Law are as follows:

 - personal data shall be processed fairly and legally;

-- the data shall be collected for a legitimate, specific, and clear purpose, not to be altered subsequently, and that no subsequent processing is in a manner inconsistent with the purpose for which it was collected.
+- the data shall be collected for a legitimate, specific, and clear purpose, not to be subsequently altered, and that no subsequent processing is in a manner inconsistent with the purpose for which it was collected.
 Excluded from this principle is processing data for historical, statistical, or scientific research, provided that it is not to support any decision or action regarding a specific individual;

 - the processing shall be adequate, relevant, and not excessive given the purpose of collection or subsequent processing;